omachowda/MessengerAnalysis/README.md

 #### TODO ####

-Any suggestions are welcomed
+Any suggestions are welcome

-1. Expannd functionality to be able to analyze most common emoji sent.
+1. Expand functionality to be able to analyze most common emoji sent.
-2. Fix pie chart to be paramterized.
+2. Fix pie chart to be parameterized.